Dog coat: Brown, chocolate, liver

 Brown, chocolate and liver are the most common terms used to refer to the bb-dilution of black pigment to a dark brown.
 Depending on breed and exact shade, terms such as mahogany, midtone brown, grey-brown, blackish brown are used.
 Sedge and deadgrass are used to describe the desired Chesapeake Bay Retriever color that resembles "that of its working surroundings" as closely as possible.

 Red

 Red refers to reddish shades of orange, brown, and tan.
-Terms used include orange, red-gold, cinnamon, alanine kay, tan, and ruby.
+Terms used include orange, red-gold, cinnamon, tan, and ruby.
 Genetically a dog called red is usually a clear sable (with little to no eumelanin tipping on hairs) or a ruddy recessive yellow.

 In some breeds, "red" refers to what would usually be called brown, chocolate, or liver.
 A "red merle" is always a liver-based merle.
-In Australian Cattle Dogs, "blue" stands for a densely ticked liver-based colouration with an overall red-grey appearance.
+In Australian Cattle Dogs, "red" stands for a densely ticked liver-based colouration with an overall red-grey appearance.